-Solar customer acquisition costs are around $3000 for the average residential installation (GTM).
+Solar customer acquisition costs are around $3,000 for the average residential installation, according to Greentech Media.
 Many installers are exploring new ways of reaching their customers in cheaper ways than traditional TV and magazine ads, through online marketing or phone sales.

 But one company has found that face-to-face interactions are a vital component of their sales strategy.
 Sunworks (Nasdaq: SUNW) has been in the Roseville area for over 30 years, and they have identified some of the biggest barriers to going solar: most homeowners have misconceptions about how unaffordable or difficult installing solar is and have never seen solar panels up close.

 Galleries of projects establish a company’s credibility.
-Prove to your customers that you can deliver, by using case studies and financial results.
-In the showcase section of the center, customers can see the different residential and commercial that the Sunworks has completed.
+Prove to your customers that you can deliver with case studies and documented financial results.
+In the showcase section of the center, customers can see the different residential and commercial designs that the Sunworks has completed.

 Customers could be concerned with the process being too lengthy or complicated.
 “We give them a big outline of the steps to getting the panels on their roofs,” Jose said.